 3. USB 3.1 Gen 2 Header – aka USB 3.2 Gen 2 Header

-In the recent motherboards, this is known as the USB 3.2 Gen 2 header.
+In recent motherboards, this is known as the USB 3.2 Gen 2 header.

 4. USB 3.2 Gen 2×2 Header

 These are similar to the USB 3.1 Gen 2 headers above.
-However, they have dual channels are specifically labelled as USB 3.2 Gen 2×2 on the specifications.
+However, the specifications have dual channels labeled as USB 3.2 Gen 2×2.

-These are quite rare and only a select few top of the line motherboards feature this at the moment.
+These are rare, and only a few top-of-the-line motherboards currently feature this.

 How To Locate USB Headers?

-USB headers are often located at the bottom or the right edge of your motherboard.
+USB headers are often located at the motherboard’s bottom or right edge.

-But essentially, there are two ways to locate the USB headers exactly.
+But essentially, there are two ways to find the USB headers precisely.